Coronavirus outbreak confirmed at NHS Test and Trace centre

 “We instigated some immediate measures to reduce risk and are currently investigating the situation.”

-The news comes as Scotland recorded 23 new confirmed cases of coronavirus – the highest increase in almost a month.
+The news came as Scotland recorded 23 new confirmed cases of coronavirus – the highest increase in almost a month.

 Three of these were in the Lanarkshire health board area.